- Military Basics

 As you transition into civilian life, you and your family have full access to Military OneSource for 365 days after separation or retirement.

-This is going to affect your future, so think it through.
-Take stock, review your options.
-Here are four things you need to assess to make your best decision:
+Your decision is going to affect your future, so think it through and review your options.
+Here are four things to consider to help you make your best decision:

 What benefits will you have available?

 Benefits differ, depending on whether you’re separating, transitioning to the reserves, or retiring.
 The Department of Veterans Affairs offers benefits briefings as part of your transition assistance.
 Here are some of the benefits you may be able to receive:

 - Transition assistance for active duty, Guard and reserve, wounded service members and more.

 - A steady paycheck, if you decide to continue your service in the reserves

 - Medical services can be accessed for up to two years after discharge for some service members.

 - Commissary and exchange privileges are available for retirees, National Guardsmen and reservists.